tytydraco/yessleep/out/I_was_a_security_guard_at_Outer_Lights_Productions_for_15_years_Im_ready_to_confess_about_what_happened_there.md

 My hand was glued to my gun.
 I knew I should run in.
 Save her.
 That was my job, right?
 To protect and serve?
 At least it was.
 And once again I was here.
 All the power, all the authority, and all I could do was fucking nothing.
 I knew that poor kid didn't deserve this.
 And as that conflict roiled within me, Suit turned around to face me.
 He wore an expression of pure indifference.
 No hate, surprise, or worry.
 He shook his head.
 A warning.
 But was it for me, not against.

-As the horror before me unfolded, I was right back to where I was two years ago, watching those mask men enter O'Leery's, guns in hand what I idled outside in my cruiser.
+As the horror before me unfolded, I was right back to where I was two years ago, watching those masked men enter O'Leery's, guns in hand while I idled outside in my cruiser.
 Just like then, I froze at the door handle.
-My body torn down the middle by the fence I planted my ass on.
+My body torn down the middle by the fence I had planted my ass on.
 My body, my mind, screaming in refusal as I compelled it to go.
 I wanted so bad to be strong enough.
 To do my job.
 The right thing.

 The seconds of the clock evaporated toward 7 p.m.
 I heard Rustburrow's words from our the interview.
-As those people threw Mr. O'Leery onto the ground, beating him for petty cash, and as the bones of Regina crunched and crushed under the weight of "Thomas's" handes, I made the same choice I did then.
+As those people threw Mr. O'Leery onto the ground, beating him for petty cash, and as the bones of Regina crunched and crushed under the weight of "Thomas's" hands, I made the same choice that I did then.

 I locked the door.